Description

 How to Use the Fox Wood Imitation Stamp Effectively on Site

 Effective stamping begins with the render itself — a smooth, even trowelled layer at the product's specified wet-coat thickness (1.5–2.0 mm for Cermit WN, 1.2 mm for Silkon BA), brought to the touch-tacky stage where the surface holds a light fingerprint without material transferring.
 Press too early and the render slumps when you lift; press too late and the grain comes out shallow.
+The summary below is the tool-specific technique; the full multi-product method sits in the OWNER guide linked beneath it.

 - Section sizing: Work in 1–2 m² panels matched to the render's open window — typically 15–30 minutes from trowel to firm-up depending on ambient temperature.
 Larger sections risk the wet edge passing into firm-up before the last impression goes in.

-Installation Notes — Timing, Temperature, Detail Work
+Installation Notes — Timing, Temperature, and Detail Work

 How Pros Get the Best Result From the Fox Wood Stamp